denzalman/redis-dump/readme.md

 # Redis Dump Tool
-## Tool for cloning redis cluster keys with TTL
+## Live redis cluster dump of all keys with TTL with live sync support

-Full cluster dump with TTL support and pub/sub for real-time sync.
+Full cluster dump with key's TTL and pub/sub support for real-time sync.
 Dump process is running in parallel threads for faster sync.
 As well as Live sync using pub/sub for real-time sync while dump is running to keep the target redis in sync with source.

+Useful for live migrations from one redis cluster to another without downtime.

 ### Installation
 1. Clone the repository and have Rust installed (1.80 or later)